barney-ci/sse/README.md

 ## Copyright and License

-Code and documentation copyright since 2015 r3labs.io authors.
+Code and documentation from `github.com/r3labs/sse/v2` copyright since 2015 r3labs.io authors.

+Changes in this fork by other authors are the copyright of those authors or their assignees.

 Code released under
 [the Mozilla Public License Version 2.0](LICENSE).